Skip to article frontmatterSkip to article content

 The Hohenberg-Kohn theorems allow us to write the total energy of the system as a functional of the electron density:

-where EE is the total energy of the system, ρ is the electron density, and FF is the energy functional of the system.
-The goal of DFT is to find the electron density that minimizes the total energy of the system, which gives us the ground state electron density and the ground state energy of the system.
+where E[ρ]E[\rho] is the total energy functional, ρ\rho is the electron density, and FHK[ρ]F_{\text{HK}}[\rho] is the universal part of the functional that contains the kinetic and electron-electron interaction contributions.
+The goal of DFT is to find the electron density that minimizes the total energy functional, which gives us the ground-state electron density and the ground-state energy of the system.

 E[ρgs]=minρE[ρ]E[\rho_{\text{gs}}] = \min_{\rho} E[\rho]